RMK

 Port vial

 To use vial in RMK, a keyboard definition file named vial.json is necessary.
 Vial has a very detailed documentation for how to generate this JSON file: https://get.vial.today/docs/porting-to-via.html.
-One note for generating vial.json is that you have to use same layout definition of internal keymap of RMK, defined in src/keymap.rs.
+One note for generating vial.json is that you have to use same layout definition of internal keymap of RMK, defined in src/keymap.rs or keyboard.toml.

-After getting your vial.json, just place it at the root of RMK firmware project, and that's it.
+After getting your vial.json, just place it at the root of RMK firmware project, and that's all.
 RMK will do all the rest work for you.

 Wireless

-RMK has built-in wireless(BLE) support for nRF52840 and nRF52832.
-Supporting of other nRF52 microcontrollers should be quite easy to add.
-To use the wireless feature, enable nrf52832_ble or nrf52840_ble feature gate in your Cargo.toml:
+RMK has built-in wireless(BLE) support for nRF52 series and ESP32.
+To use the wireless feature, you need to enable ble feature gate in your Cargo.toml:

 ] }